DiamondLightSource/pymalcolm/docs/arch/structure.rst

 :ref:`statemachine` section.
 The `status` Attribute will hold any status message that is reported by the Block, for instance reporting on the progress through a long running activity.
-The `busy` Attribute will be true if the state is not a Rest state as defined below.
+The `busy` Attribute will be true if the state is not a Rest state as described in the :ref:`statemachine` section.

 An Attribute looks like this::

-    Attribute := NTScalar | NTScalarArray | Table
+    Attribute := Scalar | ScalarArray | Table

-    NTScalar :=
+    Scalar :=
         scalar_t    value
         alarm_t     alarm
         time_t      timeStamp
         ScalarMeta  meta

-    NTScalarArray :=
+    ScalarArray :=
         scalar_t[]  value
         alarm_t     alarm
         time_t      timeStamp